cr0ybot/term-query/README.md

 - `hideEmpty` - Shows a toggle switch for hiding empty terms.
 - `perPage` - Shows a number control for setting the number of terms per page.
 - `stickyTerms` - Shows a search field for adding specific terms to the top of the list.

+### Allowlisting taxonomies

+Unique to this block, the `allowedTaxonomies` property can be used to limit the taxonomies that can be selected in the block's taxonomy control.
+This is done by adding the taxonomy slugs to the array.
+If the property is not set, all taxonomies will be available.
+Setting the property to an empty array is not advised, as it will prevent any taxonomies from being selected.

 ### Adding additional controls